-We have audited the consolidated financial statements of Continental Airlines, Inc. (the "Company") as of December 31, 2004 and 2003, and for each of the three years in the period ended December 31, 2004, and have issued our report thereon dated March 14, 2005, except for Note 1, as to which the date is July 19, 2005 (included elsewhere in this Form 10-K/A).
-Our audits also included the financial statement schedule listed in Item 15(b) of this Form 10-K/A. This schedule is the responsibility of the Company's management.
+We have audited the consolidated financial statements of Continental Airlines, Inc. (the "Company") as of December 31, 2004 and 2003, and for each of the three years in the period ended December 31, 2004, and have issued our report thereon dated March 14, 2005 (included elsewhere in this Form 10-K).
+Our audits also included the financial statement schedule listed in Item 15(b) of this Form 10-K. This schedule is the responsibility of the Company's management.
 Our responsibility is to express an opinion based on our audits.